Starsakary/TronjDocument/mddocs/Quickstart.md

 Tronj is signed with PGP.
 Verifying the public key between the `.jar` and `.asc` files to ensure the packages are from us.

+### Verifying signature

+To verify the signature, run `brew install gnupg` to install `gnupg` on your device.

+From the [repository](https://dl.bintray.com/tronj/tronj/org/tron/tronj) download the .jar and the corresponding .asc file.

+Run `gpg --keyserver keyserver.ubuntu.com --recv-key AD0876A4` to get the public key.

+Taking the abi package as an example, run `gpg --verify abi-0.1.1.jar.asc abi-0.1.1.jar` to verify the signature.

+Alternatively, you may import the public from below.

 ```pgp
 -----BEGIN PGP PUBLIC KEY BLOCK-----